vaadin/framework/README-TESTS.md

 #### Debugging remotely
 Running remotely on a single browser (as described above) can be used to debug issues with a given browser but with the downside that you cannot see what is happening with the browser.
 In theory this is possible if you figure out on what machine the test is run (no good way for this at the moment) and use VNC to connect to that.
 #### Debugging locally
 A better option is to run the test on a local browser instance.
-To do this you need to add a `@RunLocally` annotation to the test class. @RunLocally uses Firefox by default but also support other browsers using `@RunLocally(CHROME)` and `@RunLocally(SAFARI)`.
+To do this you need to add a `@RunLocally` annotation to the test class. @RunLocally uses Firefox by default but also supports other browsers using `@RunLocally(CHROME)`, `@RunLocally(SAFARI)` and `@RunLocally(PHANTOMJS)`.

 Some local configuration is needed for certain browsers, especially if you did not install them in the “standard” locations.

-**PhantomJS**: This is the default validation browser.
+**PhantomJS**: PhantomJS is a headless browser, good especially for fast validation.
 Download it from the [PhantomJS site](http://phantomjs.org/download.html) and add the binary to your PATH.

 **Firefox**: If you have Firefox in your PATH, this is everything you need.
 If Firefox cannot be started, add a **firefox.path** property to `/work/eclipse-run-selected-test.properties`, pointing to your Firefox binary (e.g.`firefox.path=/Applications/Firefox 17 ESR.app/Contents/MacOS/firefox`)